abpio/abp-commercial-docs/en/modules/gdpr.md

 #### Personal Data

 Personal Data page is used to manage the personal data requests.
-You can view the past requests, current status of the latest request, create a new request, download a data or delete all your personal data from the application.
+You can view the past requests, current status of the latest request, create a new request, download data or delete all your personal data from the application.

 ![gdpr](../images/gdpr-personal-data-page.png)